Culture of Qatar: Pearling and fishing

-Historically, the season for pearl harvest was divided into three periods.
-Hansiyah lasted for 40 days and commenced in mid-April.
-Ghaus Al Kebir, the primary pearl diving season, lasted from May to 10 September.
-Lastly, Ruddah occurred from late September to early October.
+Historically, the season for pearl harvest was divided into three periods, with the primary pearl diving season, lasting from May to September.
 Sambuk, a type of dhow, was traditionally used for pearling trips.
-From the 18th to 20th centuries, most pearls were exported to Mumbai, where they would be classified and sent to European markets.
-The remaining yield would be sent to markets in Baghdad.
+From the 18th to 20th centuries, most pearls were exported to Mumbai, where they would be sent to European markets, with the remaining yield being sent to markets in Baghdad.
 The importance of the pearl in Qatar is exemplified by a quote of Mohammed bin Thani, ruler of Qatar in the late 1800s, who in 1877 said "We are all from the highest to the lowest slaves of one master, Pearl."
-After the introduction of the cultured pearl and the Great Depression in the 20th century, pearling ceased to be a viable option for many Qataris.
+After the introduction of the cultured pearl and the Great Depression in the 20th century, pearling became a less economically viable profession.

 Nomadic pastoralism

 Despite only comprising about one-tenths of the Qatari population, Bedouin Qataris occupy a significant historical role in local culture.
 Bedouin lifestyle was nomadic and consisted of frequent migration after either a water source had been used up or a grazing site was exhausted.
-However, in Qatar, most Bedouins would only wander during the winter, as it was too hot to do so during the summer; thus, Qatar was mainly a winter grazing ground for Bedouins from the eastern region of the Arabian Peninsula.
+However, in Qatar, most Bedouins would only wander during the winter when the weather was suitable.
 Goats and camels were the main livelihoods of Bedouins, with products from the former being used in trade and for sustenance and camels being used as a means of transportation and a source of milk.
-Every tribe would have its own region, called dirah in Arabic, but if the resources in their dirah had become depleted, the tribe would be forced to migrate to another tribe's dirah, potentially provoking conflicts.
+Every tribe had its own region, called dirah in Arabic, but if the resources in their dirah had become depleted, the tribe would be forced to migrate to another tribe's dirah, potentially provoking conflicts.